6.2.1 Application for EEAP

 - Reimbursement may be received for tuition and fees.

 - Tuition reimbursement for undergraduate or graduate courses will not exceed the tuition prevailing rate charged by the University of North Carolina system.
+Thus, more expensive degree programs may far exceed those rates, but SCC caps annual available funds at the rates described above.

 - Funds permitting, the maximum annual employee reimbursement per semester is for two courses.